1.4b

 It was addressed to "Frida".

-Do you really intend for this person to break into a warehouse?
+And strange, Marketa, that you would send any kind of companion into such danger.
+I find myself growing angry on this Frida’s behalf.
+Could you really intend for her to break in?
 To follow the circuit of the guards, and trust that she will not be caught?
 Is the woman invisible?